Next Start

 Essentially, the powerhead is made up of the bare bones of the engine, which include the following components:

-• Engine block: The engine block is where the moving components of the engine are located, which include the piston rods, pistons and the crankshaft.
+• Engine block: The engine block is where the moving components of the engine are located, including the piston rods, pistons and the crankshaft.
 It also contains the cylinders, which is where the pistons are.
 The strokes of the engine happen inside of the engine block and vary based on whether it’s a 2- or 4-stroke motor.

 • Cylinder heads: Above the cylinders, you’ll find the cylinder head—another part that makes up the engine block.
 Depending on if it’s a 2- or 4-stroke engine, this area houses the camshafts, spark plugs, cams and valves.